-A thesis statement in an essay is a sentence that explicitly identifies the purpose of the paper or previews its main ideas.
+A thesis statement in an essay is a sentence that explicitly identifies the purpose of the paper.

-When your reading summary is targeted at Thesis statements
+When your reading summary is targeted at identifing the author's thesis:

 1) summarize the reading

-2) Identify the thesis of the assigned chapter(s)
+2) Identify the thesis the author appears to have for the assigned chapter(s)